jonnor/embeddedml/presentations/euroscipy2023/tutorial/notes.md

 Do some trial runs?
 2-3 times before hand
 - Hardware for running code on.
 Keep low by sharing in groups?
 2-5 persons per group Potential income by allowing people to buy kit.
-Sell half of the kits, at 100% markup = pay for kits in 1 round 8 kits a 250 NOK = 2000 NOK.
+Sell half of the kits, at 100% markup = pay for kits in 1 round.
+8 kits a 250 NOK = 2000 NOK.

 Wanted